 iPhone 8 Storage Options

-The iPhone 8 and iPhone 8 Plus come in three colors, but there are only two storage options to choose from across all carriers.
+The iPhone 8 and iPhone 8 Plus come in three colors, but there are only two storage options to choose from.
 The previous model, the iPhone 7, came in three (32GB, 128GB, 256GB).

 The decision to eliminate the 32GB model was a good choice (32GB simply isn’t enough space for most people), but the lack of a third option actually makes the decision a little bit tougher because there is such a wide gap between 64GB and 256GB of internal storage space.